Nissan Altima: Motorsports

+Safety

-Sixth generation (L34; 2019)
+Sixth generation (L34; 2018)

 The sixth-generation Altima debuted at the 2018 New York International Auto Show in March for the North American market, and in December 2018 for the Chinese market.
 Its design was previously previewed by the Nissan Vmotion 2.0 Concept, which was first showcased at the 2017 North American International Auto Show in January.

 The sixth-generation Altima is available with a 188 hp 2.5-liter naturally aspirated direct-injected four-cylinder engine, 182 hp with available all-wheel drive, or a 248 hp 2.0-liter variable compression turbocharged four-cylinder engine (available for SR and Platinum models) that replaces the V6 powertrain in the previous generation.
 It is the world's first production-ready variable compression turbo engine.
 All engines are mated to a continuous variable transmission.
-CVT is the only available transmission option available.

 The sixth generation Altima is equipped with Pro-Pilot Assist, Nissan Intelligent Around View Monitor, Automatic Emergency Braking with Pedestrian Detection System and Intelligent Lane Intervention.
 The car arrived at dealerships in the US in October 2018 and in Mexican Nissan dealerships in May 2019.
 In the US, the Altima is offered in five trim levels: S, SR, SV, SL, and Platinum.
 The base engine is available with all-wheel drive, the first for an Altima.
 An Edition One Special Edition model was offered exclusively to buyers who chose to pre-order their all-new Altima.

 It began production in Nissan's Smyrna plant on August 24, 2018, and in Canton, Mississippi, on September 27, 2018.

+In China, the L34 generation was originally launched as the Altima in December 2018 while retaining the original Chinese name of the Teana, Tianlai (天籁) when advertising.

-2023 refresh
+2022 refresh

-The facelifted Altima was unveiled on June 9, 2022, for the 2023 model year for the North American market.
-It features a redesigned front fascia with newly standard LED headlights and the automaker's new logo.
-The Platinum trim was discontinued and has been renamed SL.
+The refreshed Altima was introduced on June 9, 2022, for the 2023 model year in the North American market.
+It features a redesigned front fascia with new standard LED headlights and the manufacturer's new logo.
+The Platinum trim was discontinued along with some of its features, such as the driver's seat memory.

-The interior of the Altima gets a new 12.3-inch touchscreen that's standard on the SL and SR VC-Turbo and optional for the SV.
-It replaces the previous 8-inch option and adds wireless Apple CarPlay in the process (Android Auto still requires a wired connection).
-A wireless charging pad and Wi-Fi hotspot are available options as well.
-There are new standard safety gear includes automatic emergency braking with pedestrian detection, rear automatic braking, lane departure warning, blind spot warning, rear cross-traffic alert, and high-beam assist.
+The Altima now features a standard 12.3-inch touchscreen in SL and SR VC-Turbo (optional in SV), replacing the previous 8-inch one and adding wireless Apple CarPlay (Android Auto still requires a wired connection).
+Available options include a wireless charger and a Wi-Fi hotspot.
+New standard safety equipment includes automatic emergency braking with pedestrian detection, rear automatic braking, lane departure warning, blind spot warning, rear cross-traffic alert, and high-beam assist.

-In China, the Altima received a separate refreshed exterior design for the 2022 facelift.
-The Chinese market Altima also received a refreshed interior design.
-It was introduced in August 2022.
+In China, the Altima received a refreshed exterior design and interior in the 2022 facelift, launched in August 2022.